geudde/attic-chest/pages/13.reference/01.porden/docs.md

 106 THE ESCAPE. book nr.

 " Why pause we thus, while none the deed oppose,
-" To snatch this prize from our unheeding foes ?
+" To snatch this prize from our unheeding foes?
 " Foiled in his art, if we the pledge regain,
 " The baffled Gnome may rage and storm in vain."

 While thus he speaks, his eager arms he strains
 To reach the casket that the Veil contains,
 But Ariel seiz'd his arm, and flung him far:
-" Desist, mad youth, nor thus destruction dare !
+" Desist, mad youth, nor thus destruction dare!
 " Fixt by Albruno's power, this casket stands, 180

 " Nor moves, nor opens at another's hands;